 Many PD medications can lead to symptoms of psychosis:

-- Classic PD medications like carbidopa-levodopa (Sinemet) and dopamine agonists are designed to increase dopamine levels, improving motor symptoms.
+- Classic PD medications like carbidopa-levodopa (Sinemet) and A chemical messenger (neurotransmitter) that regulates movement and emotions. agonists are designed to increase dopamine levels, improving motor symptoms.
 However, by boosting the dopamine supply, these medications can inadvertently cause serious emotional and behavioral changes.

 - Other medications used to treat PD can also cause these symptoms by lowering levels of A chemical messenger (neurotransmitter) in the striatum area of the brain.
 It is involved in many brain functions, such as memory and control of motor activity.
 It is believed that acetylcholine and dopamine maintain a delicate balance in the brain.
 Lack of dopamine in people with Parkinson’s disrupts this balance.
 Anticholinergic medications block acetylcholine., shifting its balance with dopamine.
 These medications include amantadine and Substances that block the neurotransmitter acetylcholine in the central and the peripheral nervous system; typically the main ingredient in over-the-counter sleep aids and many allergy medications (e.g., Benadryl).
 Trihexyphenidyl (formerly Artane), benztropine (Cogentin) and ethopropazine (Parsitan) are typical Parkinson’s medications in this class.
 (Artane and Cogentin).
 In addition to the prescription drugs, anticholinergics are typically the main ingredient in over-the-counter sleep aids and many allergy medications.

 Dementia is a term used to describe a group of symptoms associated with a decline in memory and thinking.
 It is commonly associated with A neurodegenerative disorder that results in loss of memory, thinking and language skills and behavioral changes.
 It is the most common form of dementia., but people with PD can also develop it.